 WEEK OF 8th MAY

 The Fellowship is inundated by people asking them to explain what just happened, what does the page mean, are these crates dangerous, what might we expect next?
 They report to the papers and social media that they have no concrete answers, but they believe that this was probably just the first Act in a series of “Acts of Wanton Wonder”.
 They have found a book which tells of several other crates having been deposited throughout Hull and each day they are unearthing more artefacts and clues from the crates in the original cache.
 They have recently gone through a stash of smaller crates with a particular aroma to them, which also carry an additional stencil “GNGG Bransholme”.
-They report that they found architectural drawings and designs and a number of fittings which they believe to be the instructions to recreate a space.
-They are unsure what the purpose of this space is.
+They report that they found architectural drawings and a number of fittings and a strange Golden object.
+They report that they think they know what the object is and there is a bit of banter between Alec and Mike about who knows the correct theory.
+The GGF decide to run a competition to see if anyone else can identify it. .

-The Fellowship is contacted by Louise Smith of Northpoint Shopping Centre.
-She has become intrigued by the Land of Green Ginger activity and asks the GGF if they would like the use of an empty shop unit to attempt to recreate the environment described by the contents of the cases.
+Later that week, the GGF place an advert for the competition in the HDM.

 Week of 15th May

 HDM print an article about Margaret, from the Longhill Allotments, who reports that she has several crates stacked in an abandoned shed.
 She has already opened them and there are 10 tabards, bells, shoes and hats in each.
 She’s also discovered a constitution for “The Green Ginger Guild of Commoners.”

 This is reported in the press and on social media.
-The Institute report that they are in contact with Margaret to advise her following other discoveries they are making in the central cache.
+The Fellowship are a little disgruntled that they were not brought in earlier but report that they are now in contact with Margaret to advise her following other discoveries they are making in the central cache.

 She’s taken it upon herself to follow the instructions in the constitution and is recruiting volunteers through a network of Longhill organisations and institutions.
 Within the constitution is a directive that demands that its members “create and display Acts of Wanton Wonder that originate from life experience, manifest in all forms and celebrating the spirit of place.”
 So that’s what she plans to do.

-WEEK OF 22nd MAY

-The Fellowship has taken up Northpoint shopping centre’s offer and delivers the GNGG Bransholme crates to the atrium.
-They aroma of ginger hangs around the crates

-The Green Ginger Fellowship report that they have found a strange golden object in another crate.
-It looks important but they are not sure what it is.
-The Hull Daily Mail print an article about this and ask the public if they can identify it, pointing them towards the GGF website to log theories.

-A member of the public identifies it as the Gold Nose of Green Ginger, dug up when the foundations of the Bransholme estate were being laid, 50 years ago.
+The Fellowship announce the winner of the Golden object competition and reveal its origins as the Golden Nose of Green Ginger, found in Bransholme.
+Mike Covell writes an article about how it was dug up when the foundations of the Bransholme estate were being laid, 50 years ago.
 At the time, there were many theories for where it came from – including one about a Wild Boar, which they link to the pages left behind after the 7 Alleys story – and for the magical properties it had, including the luck it could bestow on an area.
 However, it was lost shortly afterwards and hasn’t been seen since.

-The GGF realise that the plans which have been unearthed relate to this object and that this has been fated to happen.
-The Golden Nose has returned to Bransholme and must be placed in its enchanted house.
+WEEK OF 22nd MAY

+Report of the Land of Green Ginger mark appearing around Northpoint shopping centre in Bransholme.
+A conversation happens between Louise Smith from northpoint Shopping Centre and the Green Ginger Felowship.
+What does this mean?
+Is it a sign that the Golden Nose should be returned to Bransholme.
+The Fellowship decide to move the crates out to the shopping centre in order to install the Golden Nose there for the people of Bransholme to see.
 WEEK OF 29th MAY